Azure/azure-quickstart-templates/301-create-ad-forest-with-subdomain/README.md

 * Added B-series (burstable) VM, very suitable to run DCs cheaply.
 * Added Standard SSD disks (now default), and made the choice for disk type explicit.
 This type is well suited for typical DC performance.
-* Added the possibilty to deploy to a location different to that of the Resource Group.
+* Added the possibility to deploy to a location different to that of the Resource Group.
 * general cleanup: updated all APIs to the most recent ones, updated DSC modules to the latest.

 Willem Kasdorp, 9-30-2018.